Ahrimdon/bo3-graphical-improvement-console-enabler/README.md

 1. Create a folder called "mods" in your Call of Duty Black Ops III Directory

-2. In the "mods" folder, create a folder (this can be named whatever, default is "zm_ahrimdon")
+2. In the "mods" folder, create a folder (this can be named whatever, default is "zm_graphical_improvement")

 3. In that folder, create a folder called "zone"